reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 end
 ```

 Because comments will be visible from the show Post page along with the form for creating them, we don't need to have URLs for displaying comment listings, or individual comments.
-When you rerun `rake routes` you'll now see the following line:
+When you rerun `rails routes` you'll now see the following line:

 ```ruby
 post_comments POST   /posts/:post_id/comments(.:format) comments#create